 Shelly Bryant divides her year between Shanghai and Singapore, working as a teacher, writer, researcher, and translator.
-She is the author of four volumes of poetry, Cyborg Chimera, Under the Ash, Voices of the Elders, and Harps Upon Willows, and two travel guides, one to the city of Suzhou entitled Suzhou Basics, and another co-authored with Nick Land and Lily Sun, entitled Open Door Guide to Shanghai.
-She also translated Sheng Keyi’s novel 《北妹》 (Northern Girls) for Penguin Books, Chew Kok Chang’s short story collection Other Cities, Other Lives for Epigram Books in Singapore, and edited a collection of speculative poetry, A Demon in My View.
+She is the author of five volumes of poetry, Cyborg Chimera, Under the Ash, Voices of the Elders, Harps Upon Willows, and The Lined Palm, and two travel guides, one to the city of Suzhou entitled Suzhou Basics, and another co-authored with Nick Land and Lily Sun, entitled Open Door Guide to Shanghai.
+She also translated Sheng Keyi’s novels Northern Girls and Fields of White for Penguin Books, and Death Fugue for Giramondo Press, Chew Kok Chang’s short story collection Other Cities, Other Lives for Epigram Books in Singapore, and Li Na’s memoir, My Life, for Penguin Books.
+She also edited a collection of speculative poetry, A Demon in My View.
 Her poetry has appeared in journals, magazines, and websites around the world, as well as in several art exhibitions, including dark ’til dawn, Things Disappear, and Studio White • Exhibition 2011.

 I have spent my adult life living in Asia, most recently splitting time between Singapore and Shanghai.
 The migrant’s life is a fun one, allowing me time to do the things I love — including reading, writing, cycling, traveling, and just generally enjoying life.

 Keep track of past and upcoming events here